-low prices and the company's wide variety of high quality products have continued to attract thousands of new customers.
+Edenmark Ltd. opened seven new retail outlets in year 2016 when other retailers were struggling to keep their doors open.
+The low prices and the company's wide variety of high quality products have continued to attract thousands of new customers.
 The management attributes this to the company's well thought out new strategies.
-The new strategies were formulated affective realising the limitations of SWOT (strengths, weekbasses). from SWOT to a different approach to strategic planning - SOAR (strengths, opportunities, aspirations and results), building strength-based strategies and the use of the Balanced Scorecard.
+The new strategies were formulated afters realising the limitations of SWOT (strengths, weaknesses, opportunities and threats) analysis.
+Edenmark Ltd. moved away from SWOT to a different approach to strategic planning - SOAR (strengths, opportunities, aspirations and results), building strength-based strategies and the use of the Balanced Scorecard.